stordahl/svelte-code-input/README.md

 # svelte-code-input

-svelte-code-input is a simple text input that is meant to emulate a code editor in the browser.
+A simple text input that emulates a code editor in the browser.

 ## Installation